sourceallies/glue-biscuit/README.md

 They also allow us to individually mock them and return different values when testing the main method.
 Without these functions we would have to mock `GlueContext.create_dynamic_frame_from_options` and dynamically return different test data for each invocation.

-The sink tests needed to asser the correct DyanmicFrame was passed to Glue.
+The sink tests needed to assert the correct DynamicFrame was passed to Glue.
-The main function tests will need to asser that the correct DataFrame was passed to the sinks.
+The main function tests will need to assert that the correct DataFrame was passed to the sinks.
 For this purpose the framework provides the `DataFrameMatcher` class.

 Here is a simple example of a test that mocks two sources and a sink and then tests the main method properly joins a single row.